Add price alert

 Delivery to DExpress parcel machine

-After we have received your payment, the products will be dispatched within 24 hours.
-Delivery time is normally within 1 or 2 working days.
-Please provide your phone number in order to receive SMS notification with a confirmation code when your parcel arrives.
+After we receive your payment, the products will be shipped within 24 hours.
+Delivery time is usually within 3 working days.
+Please provide your phone number to receive an SMS notification with a confirmation code when your package arrives.

 Self pick-up

-You are welcome to come and collect your products at our offices in Belgrade the same day that we have received your payment.
+You are welcome to come and pick up your products at our office in Belgrade on the same day we receive your payment.

 Insurance